pySRURGS/pyGOURGS/README.md

 ## How to Cite

+If you use this software in your research, then please cite our papers.

 ## Community

 If you would like to contribute to the project or you need help, then please create an issue.